pranayga/expl0ring_V8/docs/v8_exploration_II.md

 ![](https://i.imgur.com/SMLk6OW.png)

 This includes the flow hitting [interpreter.cc](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/interpreter/interpreter.cc) and getting interpret.
 One good way is to use `(gdb) rbreak filename.xx:.` to break on all the functions of the file.
-This is what the back trace looks like at that instance of time:
+This is what the backtrace looks like at that instance of time:

 ![](https://i.imgur.com/RFf7pZ7.png)

 #### Running

-Now that we have the code compiled and the env mostly setup, the only left out piece in the puzzel is, how does the code actually execute?
+Now that we have the code compiled and the env mostly setup, the only left out piece in the puzzle is, how does the code execute?

 We see the run invocation on line 47.
-This line invokes [v8::Script::Run](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/api/api.cc;l=2146;drc=3499b8567ac2e8e6ac46c717df495e5ed91b3fc6) which is reponsible for handling the execution of the code in the provided context.
+This line invokes [v8::Script::Run](https://source.chromium.org/chromium/chromium/src/+/master:v8/src/api/api.cc;l=2146;drc=3499b8567ac2e8e6ac46c717df495e5ed91b3fc6) which is responsible for handling the execution of the code in the provided context.

 ![](https://i.imgur.com/LqmYdg9.png)